ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/date.md

 ### Include time?
 When turned off, only date will be displayed, otherwise the editor can also enter the time into the same field.

 When turned on, the date picker will also display time input.
-Depending on OS locale, the time input will be in 12 or 24 hour format.
+Depending on member preferences locale, the time input will be in 12 or 24 hour format.

 ## Publish form